fvandonkelaar/Fvandonkelaar.github.io/_pages/talks.md

 ### Invited Talks

-1. *Stellar Migration in the Early Disc: The First Discs & Probing the Evolution of the Primordial Cold Disc at z > 4* “October in Paris” workshop series (online), 2 Oct 2025
+1. *Stellar Migration in the Early Disc: The First Discs & Probing the Evolution of the Primordial Cold Disc at z > 4*
+   "October in Paris” workshop series (online), 2 Oct 2025
 2. *The Milky Way’s Nuclear Star Cluster*
    ISSI, Bern, 30 Aug 2023
 3. *Stellar Systems at z > 4: The Hybrid Formation Scenario for the Nuclear Star Cluster*